 Shoppers Drug Mart operates stand-alone drug stores under the banners Shoppers Drug Mart and Pharmaprix.
-The majority of the Shoppers Drug Mart stores are owned and operated by Associates.
+The majority of Shoppers Drug Mart stores are owned and operated by Associates.
 An Associate is a pharmacist-owner of a corporation that is licensed to operate a retail drug store at a specific location using the Company's trademarks.
-Many Shoppers Drug Mart stores also include BeautyBOUTIQUE, which is a store-within-a-store concept with open-sell displays focused on prestige cosmetics.
+Many Shoppers Drug Mart stores also include a BeautyBOUTIQUE, a store-within-a-store concept with open-sell displays focused on prestige cosmetics.

-In addition to full-service retail drug stores, Shoppers Drug Mart's banners include other retail formats such as: Shoppers Simply Pharmacy (Pharmaprix Simplement Santé in Quebec), which are retail pharmacies located in medical buildings or clinics providing pharmacy products and professional services and advice; Shoppers Home Health Care, which sells a wide range of home-care, medical and mobility products and services to retail customers; Wellwise, which is a store format and retail resource to help Canadians take charge of the way they age; and Murale, which is a luxury beauty store.
+In addition to full-service retail drug stores, Shoppers Drug Mart's banners include other retail formats such as: Shoppers Simply Pharmacy (Pharmaprix Simplement Santé in Quebec), retail pharmacies located in medical buildings or clinics providing pharmacy products and professional services and advice; and Wellwise by Shoppers, selling a wide range of home-care, medical and mobility products and services to retail customers to help Canadians take charge of the way they age.

-In addition to its retail store network, the Company owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services, MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities, and QHR Corporation, a leading healthcare technology company.
+In addition to its retail store network, the Company owns Shoppers Drug Mart Specialty Health Network Inc., a provider of specialty drug distribution, pharmacy and comprehensive patient support services, MediSystem Technologies Inc., a provider of pharmaceutical products and services to long-term care facilities and QHR Corporation, a leading healthcare technology company.
+In 2019, the Company launched Medical Cannabis by Shoppers, an e-commerce platform for the purchase of medical cannabis.